iMaximal/About-me/en/TESTS.md

 ___
 1. [Google Map with React + Redux / Pure JS](https://github.com/iMaximal/task-5-google-map-react)
 ___
-I have written an application that allows you to mark points on the map and attach any objects to these points.
+I written an application that allows you to mark points on the map and attach any objects to these points.

-Technologies: React, Redux, Webpack + Gulp.
+Technologies: React, Redux, Routes, Styled components, Webpack.

 ___
 2. [AutoComplete city list](https://github.com/iMaximal/task-2-autocomplete)
 ___
-I have made 2 excellent solutions by ES5 and ES6 (DI, Webpack).
+I made 2 excellent solutions by ES5 and ES6 (DI, Webpack).

 Backend: NodeJS (Express) + PostgreSQL.